abuiles/ember-101/manuscript/hands-on.md

 "model" to work, so we are assigning our "current context" model to the component's model.

-In our example, the friend form is a perfect candidate for a component since we will be using the same form to create and edit a new friend.
+The friend form is a perfect candidate for a component since we will be using the same form to create and edit a new friend.
 The only difference will be how "save" and "cancel" will behave under both scenarios.

 ### {{action}}

 The **{{action}}** helper is one of the most useful features in ember.
-It allows us to bind an action in the template to an action in the template's **Component**, **Controller** or **Route**.
+It allows us to bind an action in the template to an action in the **component**, **controller** or **route**.
 By default it is bound to the click action, but it can be bound to other actions.

 The following button will call the action **cancel** when we click it.